eoztrk61/eoztrk61.github.io/_posts/2023-07-12-The Project.md

 _The final version of the project is given in this post._

-The contents of the news in the news section of the website of the Centre for the Religious Studies at Ruhr University were analysed by text analysis.
+The contents of the news in the news section of the website of the Centre for Religious Studies at Ruhr University were analysed by text analysis.
 ## Part 1: WebScraping via OpenRefine
-Firstly, I obtained the data required for the project by webscraping and edited it to make it suitable for text analysis.
+Firstly, I obtained the data required for the project by web scraping and I edited it to make it suitable for text analysis.

 **Step 1:**   Getting the links of 52 pages in the _News_ section